Down Syndrome (Trisomy 21): Speech Therapy Support

 | Visual memory | Short-term auditory memory |

-| Learning through imitation | Rapid auditory processing |
+| Learning by imitation | Rapid auditory processing |

 | Reading (sometimes) | Phonological awareness |

-Language development
+Language Development

 Language development follows the same stages as in typical children, but with a slower pace and an increasing gap with age.

-Key stages
+Key Stages

 - Babbling: delayed, often around 9-12 months (vs 6-8 months)

-- Word combinations: around 3-4 years
+- Word Combinations: around 3-4 years

 - Sentences: slow development, often simple sentences

-💡 The importance of signs
+💡 The Importance of Signs

 - Weak sucking in infants